 - For Payment.
 We may use and disclose medical information about you so that the treatment and services you receive at this entity may be billed to and payment may be collected from you, an insurance company or a third party.
 For example, we may need to give your health plan information about surgery you received so your health plan will pay us or reimburse you for the surgery.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.
 We may share your information with other health care providers who treat you, such as an ambulance service or a physician who serves as a consultant during your treatment.

 - Note on the Right to Request a Restriction.
 You have the right to request that we do not file a visit with your insurance company.
 However, there are certain limits on that right: 1) You must pay out-of-pocket for the full cost of the visit.
 If we cannot unbundle the visit from other services, you will need to pay in full for the entire bundle of services, 2) You will have to pay each provider who would otherwise have the right to bill insurance for the services they provided to you, 3) If the final amount of charges cannot be calculated during the time of your visit, you will be asked to pay an estimated amount at the time of the visit and any difference between the final and estimated amount when the final amount is known.
 If you fail to pay the difference between the final and estimated amount, then we have the right to file the claim with your insurance company.
 To restrict a disclosure of protected health information to a health plan for item(s) or service(s) paid out-of-pocket, you must make that request at the time of the visit to the hospital, clinic, doctor’s office, or other health care entity providing the services listed on page one of this Notice of Privacy Practices.

 - For Health Care Operations.
-We may use and disclose medical information about you for this entity’s operations and the collective operations of the entities covered by this Notice.
+We may use and disclose medical information about you for this entity’s operations and the collective operations of the entities covered by this Notice of Privacy Practices.
 These uses and disclosures are necessary to run the entity and make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you.
 We may also combine medical information about our patients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, technicians, medical students, students in other health care fields, and other personnel for review and learning purposes.
 We may also combine the medical information we have with medical information from other health care providers to compare how we are doing and see where we can make improvements in the care and services we offer.
 We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning who the specific patients are.
 We may also use and disclose your medical information when providing customer service, responding to complaints and appeals, providing case management, care coordination, employee health services, conducting medical review of claims and other quality assessment and improvement activities, conducting internal training programs for supervisory purposes, teaching health professionals, and activities associated with licensing and issuance of credentials for our staff.

 - Photographs.
 We may photograph patients, including newborn babies, for security and identification purposes.
-In certain circumstances, we may take photographs to document wounds or changes in wound healing, or for other treatment related purposes.
+In certain circumstances, we may take photographs to document wounds, changes in wound healing, or for other treatment related purposes.